votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Machines:** vx-central-scan-frontend
 ### scan-adjudication-info
 **Type:** [application-status](#application-status)
 **Description:** Information about a ballot sheet that needs adjudication from the user.
-The possible unresolvable errors are InvalidTestModePage when a test mode ballot is seen when scanning in live mode or vice versa, InvalidElectionHashPage when a sheet for the wrong election is seen, InvalidPrecinctPage when a sheet for an invalid precinct is seen, UnreadablePage for a sheet that is unrecognizable as either a HMPB or BMD ballot, and BlankPage for a blank sheet.
+The possible unresolvable errors are InvalidTestModePage when a test mode ballot is seen when scanning in live mode or vice versa, InvalidBallotHashPage when a sheet for the wrong election is seen, InvalidPrecinctPage when a sheet for an invalid precinct is seen, UnreadablePage for a sheet that is unrecognizable as either a HMPB or BMD ballot, and BlankPage for a blank sheet.
 Warnings that the user can choose to tabulate with a ballot include MarginalMark, Overvote, Undervote, and BlankBallot (a ballot where there are no votes for any contest).
 **Machines:** vx-central-scan-frontend
 ### scanner-config-reloaded
 **Type:** [application-status](#application-status)